jakehomb/Antivirus_Flaws/docs/index.md

 [My simplified understanding of how Anti-virus works]: ./#my-simplified-understanding-of-how-anti-virus-works
 [Typical means of obfuscation]: ./#typical-means-of-obfuscation
 [Background information for my approach]: ./#background-information-for-my-approach
-[Breakdown of method used]: ./#breakdown-of-method-used
+[Breakdown of the method used]: ./#breakdown-of-the-method-used
 [Source files explained]: ./#source-files-explained
 [Results]: ./#results
 [Credits]: ./#credits